kokoko3k/koko-aio-slang/docs-ng.md

                 Sparkling look punch:
                     Makes the "Vertical cell Mask 2" effect more pronunced and "pinchy/Sparky" by highering its contrast.
                     Beware, this may produce moiree.
-            Mask gamma (H and V):
-                Since emulating phosphors may change the apparent gamma of the final image, it is advised to use this option to compensate, instead of the main gamma correction.

 **Dot matrix emulation:**<br>
     Emulates low refresh "boxed" screens used in old handheld consoles.<br>